 Pennsylvania Car Insurance Requirements

-Pennsylvania requires all drivers to carry at least minimum levels of liability insurance and personal injury protection coverage.
-Failure to do so can result in a fine, license suspension, or vehicle registration suspension.
+Pennsylvania requires all drivers to carry at least minimum levels of liability insurance and personal injury protection coverage (First-Party Medical Benefits).
+You may instead meet liability requirements with a $35,000 combined single limit.
+Uninsured/underinsured motorist coverage is optional, and you must choose either limited tort or full tort.
+Failure to maintain coverage can result in fines and registration or license suspension.

 Pennsylvania’s state minimum car insurance limits are: